The Ultimate Australia Bucket List: 50+ Amazing Things To Do in Aus

 by Amy form The Travel Fairies

 Stretching for almost 20,000 square kilometres in Australia’s Top End, Kakadu is the largest National Parks in Australia.
-Roughly the size of Slovenia, this spectacular UNESCO Heritage wilderness is home to an astonishing abundance of wildlife and some of the finest Aboriginal rock art in Australia.
+Roughly the size of Slovenia, this spectacular UNESCO Heritage wilderness and top Australia bucket list item is home to an astonishing abundance of wildlife and some of the finest Aboriginal rock art in Australia.

 One of the most interesting features in the park is the Yellow Water Billabong, a seasonal wetland inhabited by the world’s largest reptile species – the Saltwater crocodile.